PGEHackathon/data2023/README.md

 Comments:

-* all the well names are masked (replaced with simple indices).
+* all the well names are anonymized (replaced with simple indices).
 * NaN in the file indicate missing data.
+* the source of the data is confidential.
+Do not attempt to determine the source of the data.

 ___